Student Activities Office Grants

 Can my group move our event date?

 It depends.
 Events may be pushed back, but not into the next fiscal year which ends June 30th.
-Please reach out to the Grants Team to confirm the updated date for eligibility and to update our records.
+Please fill out the event change request form prior to your original event date, so the Grants Team can confirm the eligibility of your event date and update our records.

 Is there an appeals process?